Hoboken Lecture 2017

-On Wednesday 12 October 2016, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presents the sixth Hoboken Lecture by the renowned British biologist professor Dave Goulson: 'Saving our bumblebees'.
+On Wednesday 8 November 2017, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presents the seventh Hoboken Lecture, by the renowned British palaeoclimatologist Professor Dame Jane Francis DCMG:

 Musical prelude (Haydn's Hoboken Verzeichnis) by students of Codarts - (Rotterdam) University of the Arts.